Social Media Monitoring and Analytics One Dashboard

 Setting Up Monitoring That Doesn't Overwhelm Your Team

 The most common mistake we see agencies make with brand monitoring is tracking everything.
-It sounds responsible — "we should know about every mention!" — but in practice it buries the important signals under a mountain of noise.
+It sounds responsible ("we should know about every mention!") but it buries the important signals under a mountain of noise.
 Your team stops checking the feed because it's 90% irrelevant, and then the one mention that actually matters gets missed.

 What works better is a tiered approach.
 We've seen this structure work well for agencies managing anywhere from 3 to 30 clients: